Voting in Malden

 Mail-in voter registration forms are also available at a variety of public agencies, including the Registry of Motor Vehicles and the Department of Transitional Assistance.
 Please note that, to vote in a particular election, you must be registered at least 20 days prior to the election.

 Once you are registered, you will remain registered as long as you continue to vote and/or return the annual street listing form sent to you by the Registrar of Voters.
-If you move, you may need to re-register.
-Contact the City Clerk's Office for additional information.
+If you move, you will need to re-register under your new address.
+Contact the City Clerk’s Office for additional information.

 Where to Vote

 The city is divided into 16 precincts, each with a specific voting location, or polling place.
-Complete Voting and Polling information for Malden can be found on our MyMalden Application.
+Be sure to find out where your poling location is ahead of time.

 If You Can’t Go to the Polls

-If you will be out of town on election day, if you are physically disabled or if your religious beliefs prevent you from voting in person on election day, you may want to vote by absentee ballot.
+If you will be out of town on election day, are physically disabled, or have religious beliefs preventing you from voting in person on Election Day, you may want to vote by absentee ballot.

 For Further Information